The $1k Dream Guitar Rig Challenge

-At 30% of my dream guitar rig budget, this guitar should play well and the silver sparkle colour is just neat!
+At 30% of my dream guitar rig budget, this guitar should play well and the silver sparkle color is just neat!
 The guitar doesn’t come with a case, I’ll need to spend another $20 on Fender soft case.

-This is where the fun begins!
+Now, this is where the fun begins!
 The aim is to see if I can rebuild my current gigging pedalboard, albeit with cheaper pedals.

-For low gain sounds, I’m thinking of using a Caline CP-18 Orange Overdrive Pedal, which is a Timmy inspired pedal and at $30 is a bargain!
+For low gain sounds, I’m thinking of using a Caline CP-18 Orange Overdrive Pedal, which is a Timmy inspired pedal.
+And at $30 is a bargain!
 And for heavier overdrive sounds, a Joyo JF-14 American Sound Pedal (price $37) should do the trick.

 As I don’t have the budget for a Boss TU-3 tuner, a $30 Donner DT Deluxe Guitar Tuner Pedal will have to do.
 Of course, if I was putting this together for real, I’d try to find a Boss pedal tuner on eBay or reverb.

 The final pedal on the board would be some sort of delay.
 I spent quite a bit of time looking for an affordable delay with a tap tempo.
 The only decent one I could find was the Donner Ultimate Delay.
-It has 11 delay modes, stereo in/out, tap tempo and has a built-in looper.
+It has 11 delay modes, stereo in/out, tap tempo, and a built-in looper.
 For $80, it’s a steal.

-The best I could find was the Orange Micro Terror Stack.
+The best tube amp I could find for my dream guitar rig was the Orange Micro Terror Stack.
 Firstly, it looks so dam cool!
-Plus, it’s 20 watts, all tube and only has three controls.
+Plus, it’s 20 watts, all tube, and only has three controls.
 It’s also priced under $250, which makes it a steal!

 So instead of buying a solderless patch cable system, I’d purchase 2 sets of Donner Guitar Patch Cables (15 cm long and comes as a 3 Pack), priced at $15 each.
-And a pack the 30cm Donner Guitar Patch Cables, priced at $18.00, which again comes as a set of 3.
+And a pack the 30cm Donner Guitar Patch Cables, priced at $18.00, again comes as a set of 3.